 Finding the right counsellor for you can make a huge difference to your comfort level and to positive outcomes.
 Although I hold qualifications in counselling, these bits of paper are not as important as the therapeutic relationship between counsellor and client.
-This relationship is built on trust and confidentiality, and can make all the difference between a positive and negative counselling experience.
-With this in mind I offer a FREE 30 minute session to meet and explore how we can work together.
+I have spent many years working within a variety of professional settings, creating a therapeutic space and honing a sensitive and considered approach that makes for a welcoming, safe and contained environment.

 Sessions are one-to-one for 50 minutes.
-My therapy room is located close to Camberley Meadows, Crowthorne, Sandhurst, Wokingham, Bracknell, Farnborough and Yateley.
-If you would like more information please either email or phone/text 07500667646.
+My therapy room is conveniently located in Woodley close to Reading, Winnersh, Wokingham, Earley, Hurst and Sonning.
+If you would like to start the conversation please either email or phone/text 07780163515.

 I look forward to hearing from you.

 I am a Registered Member of the BACP, the professional body for counsellors and psychotherapists.
 This means the training I have undertaken meets BACP standards for accredited counsellor training and confirms my validity of my qualifications and professional status as a competent and effective counsellor.

 - MBACP - Foundation Degree in Humanistic Counselling (Greenwich University)

 - Bereavement Support Foundation Course with Cruse Bereavement Care